Town Hall House trigeneration

 Trigeneration is more than twice as efficient as coal-fired power stations that produce around 80% of Sydney's electricity – heat by-products created at coal-fired power stations are wasted but trigeneration captures and uses them for air-conditioning, heating and hot water services.

-The City has received grant funding from the Commonwealth Government for the project under the Community Energy Efficiency Program.
+The City has received a grant of $3.05 million from the Federal Government’s Community Energy Efficiency Program for the project.